dmauser/PrivateLink/DNS-Integration-Overview/README.md

-## 5. Putting all toghether Azure VNET and On-Premises
+## 5. Putting all together Azure VNET and On-Premises